vackosar/vackosar.github.io/_drafts/2021-07-01-Quilt-data-review-how-to.md

 If you already have the same version on local machine, Quilt doesn't seem to download the files again.
-It doesn't tell you that directly, in default logging setup.
-Only the download speed is unrealistically fast.
+It doesn't tell you that directly in default logging setup, but the download speed is unrealistically fast.

 ## Quilt Uses S3 Versioning

-When didn't have [S3 versioning enabled my bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html), Quilt versioning silently failed.
+Quilt versioning silently failed me, when I didn't have [S3 versioning enabled my bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html).
 It was downloading the latest versions of all files regardless of the hash without warning.
 I also haven't found any good documentation on this on Quilt website.
 To enable S3 versioning later, I had to clear my local cache like so: